Idiazabal cheese

-Production process
+Production of Idiazabal cheese

 Idiazabal is an aged cheese, from semi-cured to cured, made exclusively from whole unpasteurized sheep's milk.
 It is produced by strong enzymatic coagulation.
 The pressed paste can be either uncooked or semi-cooked.
 It can eventually be externally smoked.

 The milk used to produce Idiazabal must be whole unpasteurized, with a minimum of 6% fat.
 The milk coagulates at a temperature of 77 to 95 F, with the addition of natural lamb curd, resulting in a compact curdle after 30 to 45 minutes.

 The curdle is cut in order to obtain rice-size grains, and then reheated to 34 to 38 C. In the case of coagulation at higher temperatures, the reheating temperature can reach 40 to 45 C. The reheated and shrunken paste dehydrates and is placed in molds where it may or may not be seasoned before pressing.
 Salting of the cheese is performed by rubbing the rind with dry salt or immersing the cheese in highly salted water for 24 hours.
 Finally, the cheeses are aged under cold and humid conditions avoiding mold, for at least two months.

 The optional smoking takes place at the end of the aging process, using woods from the beech-tree, birch-tree, cherry tree or white pine.
 The intensity of the smoked qualities depends upon the type of wood and length of smoking.
 The cheeses are usually cylindrical in shape, although they are occasionally cone- or octagonal-shaped.
 The rinds of artisan cheeses may be engraved with drawings or symbols characteristic of the Basque culture.
 The rind is closed, smoked, waxy, without mold.
 The unsmoked cheeses have a yellow-beige color, while smoked cheeses are brownish.

 The interior is compact, without air pockets or with only pin-head size holes, and is beige or pale yellow in color.
 The interior of the smoked cheeses has a brownish border.
 The taste is strong and pronounced, slightly acidic and piquant, buttery and consistent, with a characteristic sheep milk flavor.
 The smoked version is somewhat drier and stronger, with a pleasant aroma.
 The size of every cheese ranges from small to medium, with weights between 2 and 4 lb.